kubernetes-sigs/kustomize/proposals/22-03-value-in-the-structured-data.md

 If this proposal is an expansion of an existing GitHub issue, link to it here.
 -->

-Fields in Kubernetes objects sometimes include values formatted by structured data like json and yaml. kustomize can strong patch with Kubernetes objects, but kustomize can't manipulate one value on structured, formatted data in the Kubernetes object's yaml field.
+Fields in Kubernetes objects sometimes include values formatted by structured data like json and yaml substrings in a string literal. kustomize can strong patch with Kubernetes objects, but kustomize can't manipulate one value on structured, formatted data in the Kubernetes object's string literal field.
+This is a expected behavior, but kustomize will be very helpful if it can change the value structured data like json and yaml substrings in a string literal.

-Example, kustomize can't change value `"REPLACE_TARGET_HOSTNAME"` in this yaml file.
+For example, kustomize can't change the value `"REPLACE_TARGET_HOSTNAME"` in this yaml file straightforwardly.

 ```yaml
 apiVersion: v1
 kind: ConfigMap